apify/apify-docs/docs/crawling_basics/pro_scraping.md

 We have the crawler in place, and it's time to collect data.
 We already have the extraction code from the previous chapters, so we can just copy and paste it into the `handlePageFunction` with tiny changes.

-The one small, but important change we did was to use the [`Apify.pushData()`](https://sdk.apify.com/docs/api/apify#apifypushdataitem) function to save the results to the run's default dataset.
+The one small, but important, change we did was to use the [`Apify.pushData()`](https://sdk.apify.com/docs/api/apify#apifypushdataitem) function to save the results to the run's default dataset.
 You will find the [results in the `apify_storage`](https://sdk.apify.com/docs/guides/result-storage) folder, under `datasets/default`.

 ```js
 // apify.js